 What Is the Exhibit

-The exhibit is of my paintings created over a twenty-four-year period depicting scenes seen through heightened levels of perception.
-Next to the paintings will be quotes by the world’s top theoretical physicists, their illuminating words describing the essence of the reality I paint.
-The theme of the exhibit is consciousness—highlighting its mystery; its universal and personal significance; its sublime subtleness; and its unity and power.
+The exhibit is of my paintings created over a twenty-four-year period depicting scenes seen through heightened levels of perception obtained by long periods of focus and stillness out in nature.
+Next to the paintings will appear quotes by the world’s more intuitive theoretical physicists, their illuminating words describing the essence of the reality I paint.
+The theme of the exhibit is consciousness and its deep, personal significance to us; its sublime subtleness; its unity, mystery, and power.
 In fact, there is no greater power in the universe.
 This consciousness has been known intimately by many of the greatest creative visionaries, from Walt Whitman, Rumi, and William Blake to Hildegard of Bingen, Maya Angelou, and Albert Einstein.

 The Purpose of the Exhibit

-This exhibit has as its goal to inspire people to think about their interpretations of their world and to explore the mystery of this world and its forms full of life.
-Do we fathom their mystery?
+This exhibit has as its goal to inspire people to think about their interpretations of their world and to explore on deeper levels its mystery.
+Have we even begun to fathom its mystery?
 What is it we are actually seeing?
-And as they contemplate such questions, to go deeper, coming to their own revelations enriching their lives.
+And as they contemplate such questions have their awareness open to them new insights and revelations enriching their lives.
 For some, the exhibit could have immediate effects, so that when they walk out of the exhibit they have the possibility of seeing through different eyes a rich new world.